pdx-cs-rust/mixy/README.md

 potential panics.

 This program is licensed under the "MIT License".
-Please see the file `COPYING` in the source distribution of this software for license terms.
+Please see the file `LICENSE.txt` in the source distribution of this software for license terms.